diacode/diacode-website/source/blog/2015-07-27-how-we-estimate-projects.html.markdown

 > `120 / 12 = 10 weeks`

 At this point we have an estimation in weeks for the whole project.
-However our experience tell us that by this time we still only know less than a half of the details of the project – the rest either the client hasn't been able to communicate it with us, or he just doesn't know. **Clients always discover their own projects in the process of building them**.
-Keeping that in mind we increase our estimation to something like
+However our experience tell us that by this time we still only know less than half of the details for the project – the rest either the client hasn't been able to communicate them with us, or he just doesn't know them yet. **Clients always discover their own projects in the process of building them**.
+Keeping that in mind we increase our estimation to something like:

 > **Time Estimate: between 10 and 14 weeks**